-Excellent birding opportunities exist within the park, so bring your binoculars, camera, and field guide.
-Most commonly seen birds include: Mississippi Kite, Red-shouldered hawk, Great Horned Owl, Eastern Whip-poor-will, Red-bellied and Pileated Woodpeckers, Yellow-throated Warblers, Northern Cardinals, and many others.
+Excellent birding opportunities exist within the park, so bring your binoculars, camera and field guide.
+Most commonly seen birds include Mississippi kite, red-shouldered hawk, great horned owl, Eastern whip-poor-will, red-bellied and pileated woodpeckers, yellow-throated warblers, Northern cardinals and many others.

 Enjoy the beautiful Withlacoochee River, one of the park’s natural resources, by canoe or kayak.
 The hand-launch is suitable for carry-in boats only.
-Visitors may launch privately owned canoes or kayaks from the river side of the spring; but should be prepared to portage their vessel approximately 175 yards from the parking lot to the launch area due to no vehicle access to the river from within the park.
-We do not currently offer canoe or kayak rentals at the park.
+Visitors may launch privately owned canoes or kayaks from the river side of the spring, but be prepared to portage the vessel 175 yards from the parking lot to the launch area.
+There is no vehicle access to the river within the park.

 Fishing is allowed anywhere in the river along the river bank starting 400 feet past the spring.
 Commonly seen fish include white and brown catfish, yellow bullhead, warmouth, bluegill, spotted sunfish, Suwannee bass, striped mullet, golden and coastal shiner, and gulf sturgeon.
-Visitors need to bring all equipment needed to fish, no equipment or supplies are available at the park.
-Fishing in the swimming areas is prohibited.
+Visitors need to bring all equipment needed to fish; no equipment or supplies are available at the park.

-All fishing within the park must conform to regulations concerning size, number, method of capture and season.
+- All fishing within the park must conform to regulations concerning size, number, method of capture and season.
 A fishing license may be required.
 More information is available at Florida Wildlife Commission’s Fishing in Florida.

 Picnic tables and grills are scattered throughout the park under the majestic oaks and towering pines near the spring.
-All the picnic tables and grills are on a first-come first-served basis.
-Consumption of alcoholic beverages is prohibited in the park.
+All the picnic tables and grills are on a first-come, first-served basis.

-The park contains one of the largest cave systems in the area making it a favorite destination for divers from all around the globe.
-It is open to certified cave and cavern diving only, no open water diving allowed.
-For everyone’s safety the following rules must be observed:
+The park contains one of the largest cave systems in the area, making it a favorite destination for divers from all around the globe.
+It is open to certified cave and cavern diving only; no open water diving allowed.
+For everyone’s safety, the following rules must be observed:

 - Proof of cave and/or cavern certification must be presented at the ranger station or placed on the vehicle dashboard.

-- All divers must sign in using the Diver Sign-In form located at the ranger station.
+- All divers must sign in using the diver sign-in form located at the ranger station.

-- All dives must be conducted with at least two divers, solo diving is not permitted.
+- All dives must be conducted with at least two divers; solo diving is not permitted.

-- Use of DPV’s/scooters is prohibited.
+- Use of DPVs/scooters is prohibited.

-- Artifacts, plants, and animals are not to be disturbed or moved.
+- Artifacts, plants and animals are not to be disturbed or moved.

 - All dives must be completed one hour before sunset.

 Inflatable floats and tubes are allowed in the spring and adjacent river.
 Visitors may bring their own or purchase a float from a private vendor located within the park May through September, weekends only.

 Pets are welcome at the park in the picnic areas only.
-All pets must be well behaved, kept on a 6-foot handheld leash at all times, and cannot be left unattended.
+All pets must be well-behaved, kept on a 6-foot handheld leash at all times, and cannot be left unattended.

-Picnic pavilions are available for family reunions, birthday parties, baptisms, and much more.
-The pavilions are all centrally located offering quick access to the spring, river, and volleyball court.
-Each pavilion also offers extra-large double sided grills to accommodate larger parties.
+Picnic pavilions are available for family reunions, birthday parties, baptisms and much more.
+The pavilions are all centrally located and offer quick access to the spring, river and volleyball court.
+Each pavilion also offers extra-large double-sided grills to accommodate larger parties.